emafree/f2-commander/docs/features.md

    - [ ] 7-Zip (read-only)
    - [ ] WARC (read-only)
    - [ ] ... more are possible with plugins ...

+   - [ ] User confirmations for actions that will update a (ZIP) archive

  - Documentation